isaackleislemurphy/jolyon/README.md

 The API's given me trouble of late, so easiest to download `.zip` and move to `/data` folder.

-To build the database, just run `build_db.py`, and a SQLite3 `.db` file will be built.
+To build the database, make sure you have installed `etc/requirements.txt`.
+Then run `build_db.py`, and a SQLite3 `.db` file will be built.
+M